 In her practice, Elizabeth takes an eclectic approach that takes into account a client’s needs and goals.
-She utilizes different evidence-based modalities, including Psychodynamic Therapy, Accelerated Experiential Dynamic Psychotherapy (AEDP), Humanistic Psychology, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and mindfulness practices.
+She utilizes different evidence-based modalities, including Psychodynamic Therapy, Accelerated Experiential Dynamic Psychotherapy (AEDP), Psychobiological Approach to Couple Therapy (PACT), Humanistic Psychology, Dialectical Behavior Therapy (DBT), and mindfulness practices.
 She is also trained in Cognitive Behavioral Therapy for Insomnia (CBT-I), a highly-effective, short-term treatment for clients experiencing sleep issues or insomnia.

 With individuals and couples, Elizabeth spends time looking at early relationships with parents and other important attachment figures, exploring how those experiences are playing out in clients’ current relationships.
 For clients who need extra support or are interested in exploring medication, Elizabeth will work closely with other providers, including psychiatrists.

 Elizabeth strives to offer a safe space for her clients to open up and get to the heart of the issues they are facing.
 It is her hope that her clients leave feeling empowered to take control of their lives.
 Prior to starting her private practice, she worked at the Brien Center for Mental Health and Substance Abuse Services.
-While Elizabeth is currently seeing clients online only, she maintains a New York office that is conveniently located right next door to the Wall Street subway station.
+Elizabeth is currently seeing clients primarily online.
 She looks forward to meeting you.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)